spassvogel/gilles-game/src/docs/work.md

 ### bugs
 - [x] cant drag items from adventurer to warehouse
-- [ ] adventurer panel on warehouse is a hot mess
 - [x] prevent wrong apparel to be placed

 ### 2022-03-11 General UI inspiration